Murder of Georgann Hawkins: Murder Made Me Famous (TV series 2015– )

-Ted Bundy: Falling for a Killer (TV Mini series 2020)
+Ted Bundy: Falling for a Killer (TV miniseries 2020)

 Hawkins is mentioned in great detail of this series.
 It also features previously unseen color photos of Hawkins in her lifetime.
 Phyllis Armstrong, a friend to Hawkins, was interviewed for this series and she shares her story of meeting Hawkins when they were Daffodil Princesses at the Washington Daffodil Festival in 1973, and their experiences together as peers at the University of Washington.
-Furthermore, Armstrong also revealed that Bundy had approached her on crutches asking for help with his books a few days before Hawkins went missing.
+Furthermore, Armstrong also revealed that Bundy had approached her asking for help with his car a few days before Hawkins went missing.